Dr. Richard Debowe (L) presents the AAVC Distinguished Service Award to Dr. Jack W. Judy (R).

 He then became professor of veterinary clinical medicine, continuing education and taught in the Center for Zoonoses and Comparative Medicine at the College of Veterinary Medicine at the University of Illinois, Urbana, from 1971 to 1976.
 He was the acting head of the Department of Veterinary Clinical Medicine from 1974 to 1976.

 Dr. Judy then joined the College of Veterinary Medicine at Michigan State where he was the associate dean for Hospital Administration and Facilities Planning in its College of Veterinary Medicine until August 1991.
 He served as acting dean at Michigan State from September to December 1982.
 Dr. Judy has published numerous research articles on veterinary economics and many other topics.
 He received the Best Instructor Award from Purdue University's Student Government in 1969.
 Dr. Judy was on the Outstanding Teaching List at the University of Illinois in 1972, 1973, 1974, 1975 and 1976.
 He received the Veterinary Service Award from the Michigan Veterinary Medical Association in 1985.
 Dr. Judy was given the Outstanding and Dedicated Service Award from the Michigan State University Veterinary Alumni Association in 1986.
 In 1994, he received the American Association of Veterinary Clinicians’ Clinical Faculty Achievement Award.
 Dr. Judy was also given the Excellence in Teaching Award, from the Class of 1997 at the Michigan State University College of Veterinary Medicine Annual Awards Banquet in 1995.
 He received the Pioneer Award from the Association of Veterinary Practice Management Consultants and Advisors in 2005.

-The award has only been given two times:
+The award has only been given three times:

 1998 – Dr. Jack W. Judy